tjd1234/cmpt225summer2023/assignments/a1/README.md

 ## What to Submit

-When you're done, submit just [Wordlist.h](Wordlist.h) on Canvas.
+When you're done, submit just your [Wordlist.h](Wordlist.h) on Canvas.
 Don't submit anything else.
 A copy of [Wordlist_base.h](Wordlist_base.h) will be in the same folder as your [Wordlist.h](Wordlist.h) when it's compiled.

-The marker will test your [Wordlist.h](Wordlist.h) using their own `a1_main.cpp` file that will include your [Wordlist.h](Wordlist.h), and will test the methods in it.
+The marker will use their own `a1_main.cpp` file that will include your [Wordlist.h](Wordlist.h), and will test the methods in it.
 They will compile your code on Ubuntu Linux using [makefile](makefile) and the following command:

 ```bash
 > make a1_main